mbotross/supermario/README.md

 Name your specifications here:
 * What emulator shoule graders use?
 Pixel
 * Should graders use an Android phone?
 Yes, use a Pixel
 * Any other requirements?
 To move right, tap on the lower right corner of the screen.
 To move left, tap on the lower left corner of the screen.
-TO jump right or left tap on the top corner of the respective side you would like to jump.
+To jump right or left tap on the top corner of the respective side you would like to jump.

 ## Functionalities
 [//]: # (Write [x] to mark off what was accomplished.<br/>)